 - Kitchen upgrades

 - Lot/landscaping features

 6. What do I do when I get a lowball offer?

-When offers begin to come, questions from home sellers in Los Angeles often come down to this one important question.
+When offers begin to come, questions from home sellers in Riverside often come down to this one important question.
 First, you should be aware that there will probably be lowball offers, and then you need to make sure you realize that it’s nothing personal.
 Keep everything on a business level, rather than an emotional one.

 Also, a lowball offer doesn’t mean that the offer can’t be increased and turned into a sale.
 Don’t be insulted by the insultingly low offer.
 Instead, come back with a counter offer at a higher, more reasonable price.
 If the buyer is interested, she may meet your price.

 7. How long will it take to sell my home?

 Most home sellers are aware that it isn’t good when a home sits on the market unsold for any length of time.
 So one of the most common questions from home sellers in Riverside